RSM Singapore’s Elayne Kuah: Align with national goals and customer demands to remain competitive

 As the global landscape evolves, companies in the manufacturing and export industries strive to adapt to shifting market conditions and navigate a complex array of challenges and opportunities all whilst remaining at the forefront of the business.

-Offering valuable insights is Elayne Kuah, Partner & Deputy Industry Lead, Industrial Manufacturing Practice at RSM Singapore, who brings over a decade of experience since joining the firm in 2009.
+Offering valuable insights is Elayne Kuah, Partner (Designate) & Deputy Industry Lead, Industrial Manufacturing Practice at RSM Singapore, who brings over a decade of experience since joining the firm in 2009.
 Her extensive experience spans serving public-listed and privately-owned companies in a diverse range of sectors, including manufacturing, food and beverage, retail, and healthcare, as well as working with MAS-regulated entities.

 Throughout her career, Kuah has successfully managed various grant assurance engagements including IPO and RTO assignments.
 Her commitment to excellence is further underscored by her membership in the Institute of Singapore Chartered Accountants (ISCA).